mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/data_governance_metadata_derived/column_profiles/README.md

 - `date` — `YYYY-MM-DD`; the `profiled_at` partition written (source scanned is `date` − 7 days).
 Omit → the run's logical date.
-- `source_datasets` — space- or comma-separated string.
+- `source_datasets` — space or comma-separated string.
 Omit → the default
   `telemetry_derived telemetry`.

 (The same guidance is on the DAG's docs panel in the Airflow UI.)